casanova-lab/GMUSCLE/README.md

 ```

 ### Input
-- demutiplexed fastq/fastq.gz files for all samples
+- fastq/fastq.gz files for all samples (demutiplexed)
 - reference genome
 - genomic region of interest (CHR, START, END)

 ### Output
-- a summary of read counts and major genotypes for each sample
+- a summary file of the read counts and the major genotypes (in VCF format) detected in each sample
-- a plot of major genotypes (deletions/insertions of different sizes) and their frequencies on genomic positions, for each sample
+- a plot of major genotypes (deletions/insertions (indels) of different sizes, at different genomic positions) and their proportions in each sample
+- a sequence alignment of all major genotypes against the wild-type sequence, at nucleotide level, for all samples
-- a matrix of major genotypes and their frequencies for all samples
+- a matrix of all major genotypes and their proportions in all samples

 ### Example
 We provided four example fastq files from CRISPR-editing experiments that targeted the 3'-end of exon 5 of *IFNAR1*.
 The genomic region was chr21-34715869-34716164 (GRCh37).